 When you think of a cottage, you automatically associate the British rural countryside and more times than not, cottages have and will always be in the rural regions of the UK.
 Cottages were purposefully built to have thick walls to withstand the bitter cold weather, small windows, structural pillars, low ceilings and most distinctively a thatched roof.
 Cottages in the middle ages were built for agricultural workers and their families.
 Nowadays, cottages are houses that have one and a half storeys – the top floor is a lot smaller than the ground floor and the pillars are used to hold up the structure.
-Modern cottages now have all the comforts of any home in the country, including electricity and running water.
+Modern cottages now have the same comforts of any of the other 7 types of property that exist in the UK, including electricity and running water.

 Top cottage: Photo credit to flickr.com/photos/rtpeat/

 The word ‘bungalow’, originates from the Indian word ‘Bangla’, which in the 19th century referred to houses that were built in a Bengali style.
 Houses that were made in Bengali style were traditionally very small and only one storey high and detached.
 A wide veranda was adopted by the British as well as low roofs.
 The distinction of a bungalow compared to a cottage is that of style, history and the price tag.
-Bungalows are generally a lot cheaper to purchase.
+Bungalows are generally a lot cheaper to purchase, but of all 7 types of property that exist in the UK, bungalows can sometimes be hard to sell.
+Therefore, many occupants will add a smaller second floor in order to sell their bungalow quickly.
+Or failing that, they may use a 'sell house fast' company (learn how to avoid We Buy Any House scams here).
 Bungalows were appropriate housing types to deal with tropical climates such as South East Asia where many bungalows originated.
 The interior only has one level which is adorned with wide, open hallways and windows.
-Many bungalows have nowadays been converted to accommodate a smaller second floor.

 Image above: Copyright: Ewelina Wachala/Shutterstock